What is Tibsovo?

 - have any heart problems, including a condition called long QT syndrome.

-- have problems with abnormal electrolytes, such as sodium, potassium, or magnesium levels.
+- have problems with abnormal electrolytes, such as sodium, potassium, calcium or magnesium levels.

 - have nervous system problems.